Autry Museum of the American West: History

-In 2010, The Autry Museum received the International Gay Rodeo Association archives, thereby becoming the leading repository of gay rodeo items.
+In 2010, the Autry Museum received the International Gay Rodeo Association archives, thereby becoming the leading repository of gay rodeo items.

 The museum is located in Griffith Park directly across from the Los Angeles Zoo.
 The 4,000-square foot Parks Gallery was renovated in 2013 and has been organized into three theme areas: Religion and Ritual, Land and Landscape, Migration and Movement.
 The main location also contains two mini galleries with revolving exhibits.

 The Gamble Firearms Gallery also was renovated in 2013.
 It now shows more of the context and place of firearms in the Old West; curators grouped firearms by themes: "hunting and trapping, the impact of technology on firearms, the conservation movement and the West in popular culture."
 The Firearms Gallery is part of the larger Western Frontiers: Stories of Fact and Fiction Gallery.

-From 2004 to 2015, it was known as the "Autry National Center of the American West”.
+From 2004 to 2015, it was known as the Autry National Center of the American West.
 However, in October 2015, the museum began using the name "Autry Museum of the American West" to emphasize its "principal activities as a museum."

-Since 2019, The Autry Museum has hosted several of Indigenous Pride LA LGBT+ Pride events.
+Since 2019, the Autry Museum has hosted several of Indigenous Pride LA LGBT+ Pride events.

+The museum's founding director was Joanne Hale, who served from the museum's founding in 1988 until her retirement in 1998.
+Under her leadership, the museum went from concept to a 148,000 square foot building with seven galleries and 45,000 piece collection.
+Under her tenure, more than 50 special exhibitions were presented and the museum received accredidation from the American Association of Museums.
+John Gray was president and CEO from 1999 to 2012 and led the museum through its expansion into the Autry National Center and the mergers with the Southwest Museum of American Indian and the Women of the West Museums.
+W. Richard West Jr. was president and CEO from 2012 to 2021.
+He is Cheyenne and Arapaho Indian and was previously the founding director of the Smithsonian National Museum of the American Indian.
+Under his leadership, the Autry did more Native-led interpretation and engaged in a more complex understanding of Western History.
+Since 2021, UCLA historian Stephen Aron has been the president and CEO.
+Previously, he led the Autry Institute's Institute for the Study of the American West.